KoesGroup/Snakemake_plant_methylSeekR/README.md

 ## Snakemake execution
 The Snakemake pipeline/workflow management system reads a master file (often called `Snakefile`) to list the steps to be executed and defining their order.
 It has many rich features.
-Read more [here](https://snakemake.readthedocs.io/en/stable/).
+[More info on snakemake](https://snakemake.readthedocs.io/en/stable/).

 ## Samples
 Samples are listed in the `samples.tsv` file and will be used by the Snakefile automatically.
 Change the name accordingly.